teeohem96/VA-Sheet-Tracer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We are a team of four people based in Toronto, Canada.
-We are developing tools to assist in the segmentation and virtual unwrapping of the Herculaneum scrolls.
+We are a Canadian team of four people, and we are developing tools to assist in the segmentation and virtual unwrapping of the Herculaneum scrolls.
 Our contribution to the “Segmentation Tooling 2” competition consists of python code with the following features:

-* Integration into a fork of the VolumeAnnotate project (maintained by Moshe Levy [here](https://github.com/MosheLevy20/VolumeAnnotate))
+* Integration into a fork of the VolumeAnnotate project (maintained by Moshe Levy [here](https://github.com/MosheLevy20/VolumeAnnotate)
 * Option to upload a pre-generated vector field for each slice to facilitate papyrus line following
 * As part of the normal line-building workflow for each slice, VA now uses intelligent line finding.
 This follows the vector contours of the line of the papyrus between two points.
 This is in contrast to the manual generation of several straight-line segments that approximate the natural curvature of the underlying papyrus.
 * The feature reduces the number of clicks manual segmenters need to make to generate virtual fragments.

 The following are some examples of flowlines traced using the features of this tool:

-1. description, pics
+1. Long Distance Seeds.
+This is useful in situations where the flow of the line is visually well defined, and can be called easily by the segmenter

-2. description, pics
+2. Moving in Traffic.
+The Algorith handles crowded segments well, and allows for segmentation of crowded areas that are visually readable by a segmenter
-3. description, pics
+3. Parsing Mush.
+Mushy sections can be hard to parse visually, but if the operator is confident in their judgement about where a segment starts and ends, the algorithm does a decent job of joining the two points.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>